tomdess/xenserver_scripts/README.md

 # xenserver scripts

+:warning: **Repository Archived**

+This repository has been archived and is no longer actively maintained because the project is no longer being developed.
+It is now read-only; no new issues or pull requests will be merged.
+You can always fork the repository and maintain your own version.

+Thank you for your interest in this project!

+---

 snapPool.py: automated snapshot creation

  Takes a snapshot for all VMs in the xenserver pool, must run on master host of the pool